Our Services

 Helpful Resources

-For most people in their 40s, morning is often the best time for sex because testosterone, energy, and mood are higher, though late morning to early afternoon can also be a sweet spot and evenings work best when you are rested and intentional.
+For most people in their 40s, the best time for sex is often morning, when testosterone, energy, and mood naturally peak.
+Late morning to early afternoon can also be ideal, while evenings work well when you're rested and intentional about connecting.

 Let's break down what science says, what real life looks like, and how you can use both to improve your sexual health and connection.